kschach/SEED/PITCHME.md

 ## Research Questions

+# VSLIDE

-- What is the theory of change underlying nonprofit access to benefits programs?<!-- .element: class="fragment" -->
+- What is the theory of change underlying nonprofit access to benefits programs?

+# VSLIDE

-- How do nonprofit access to benefits programs contribute to socioeconomic justice?<!-- .element: class="fragment" -->
+- How do nonprofit access to benefits programs contribute to socioeconomic justice?

+# VSLIDE

-- Is government investment in nonprofit access to benefits programs a sign of progress towards socioeconomic justice or evidence of the offloading of public responsibility for social welfare?<!-- .element: class="fragment" -->
+- Is government investment in nonprofit access to benefits programs a sign of progress towards socioeconomic justice or evidence of the offloading of public responsibility for social welfare?

 #HSLIDE